CHF 33.50

 About the author

-Kathryn H. Braund is Hollifield Professor of Southern History at Auburn University.
-She is author of Deerskins and Duffels: The Creek Indian Trade with Anglo-America, 1685-1815, editor of Tohopeka: Rethinking the Creek War and the War of 1812, and coeditor of Fields of Vision: Essays on the Travels of William Bartram, and William Bartram on the Southeastern Indians.
+Kathryn H. Braund is the Hollifield Professor of Southern History at Auburn University.
+She coedited (with Gregory A. Waselkov) William Bartram on the Southeastern Indians.
+She is the author of Deerskins and Duffels: The Creek Indian Trade with Anglo-America, 1685–1815 and coeditor of Tohopeka: Rethinking the Creek War and the War of 1812 and Fields of Vision: Essays on the Travels of William Bartram.

 Gregory A. Waselkov is professor emeritus of anthropology at the University of South Alabama.
 He has written, edited, and contributed to many books on southern archaeology and history, including Old Mobile Archaeology and A Conquering Spirit: Fort Mims and the Redstick War of 1813–1814.